echang17/echang17.github.io/_posts/2015-05-01-Rett-Syndrome-Hand-Monitor.md

 The Children's Hospital in Boston, Massachusetts aims to study the effects of different therapeutics on the hand stereotypies of children with Rett Syndrome.
 We designed and built a prototype of a device that can monitor hand movements so that a comparison can be made between the child's symptoms before and in response to the therapeutics.

+The device was built using Arduino and reads positional data using an accelerometer.
+The raw data is saved in a text file for easy manipulation by a multitude of computer programs.

 <div class="blog-photos">
   <figure class="blog-item">
     <img class="blog-pic" src="https://user-images.githubusercontent.com/16715814/29907751-30a9242c-8dd2-11e7-93db-dad10de47bc9.png">